lokalized/lokalized-java/README.md

 * Context is lost; the same text on one screen might have a completely different meaning on another
 * Not suited for large amounts of text, like a software licensing agreement
-* Small changes to text require updating every strings file since keys are not "constant"
+* Small changes to text require updating every localized strings file since keys are not "constant"

 ### Contextual Keys